tuteng/rnnlab/README.rst

 Customization
 =============

 If you would like to train on a different corpus, create a directory 'data' in your working directory, and place a folder with the name of the corpus inside it.
-Inside this folder, put the corpus (with documents separated by new lines) as a text with titled 'corpus.txt'.
-An alternative set of probes may be loaded from a txt file with the name for your probes located in 'data/probes'.
+Inside this folder, put the corpus (with documents separated by new lines) as a .txt file titled 'corpus.txt'.
+To load a custom list of probes, create a folder named 'probes' inside the data directory.
+Then, save a list of probes to a .txt file (each probe separated by a new line) and make sure that the name you give it is reflected in 'rnnlab_user_configs.csv'.
+Done!

 Project Information
 ===================